Your Guide To Digital Promotion Types And Benefits (With Examples)

 However, with great power comes great responsibility – and running responsible and ethical digital promotions involves adhering to a complex set of legal guidelines and regulations.
 Failure to do so can result in severe consequences such as lawsuits, hefty fines, or even reputational damage.
 Staying on top of the ever-evolving legal landscape is essential, and with more businesses than ever utilizing these tactics to reach their target audience online, it's crucial to ensure that your promotions are legally compliant.

 But don't worry – there are plenty of resources available to help you navigate this complex terrain.
-Partnering with the right experienced sweepstakes or contest experts who have over 20 years of global experience in building and executing sweepstakes, contests, and more will ensure your next promotional campaigns are legally compliant and wildly successful.
-Reach out to use today to get started!
+Our promotional team of experts at Brandmovers has over 25 combined years of global experience in building and executing sweepstakes, contests, and more, and will ensure your next promotional campaigns are legally compliant and wildly successful.
+Reach out to us today to get started!